aka Kell Mossa

 Nowadays, presumably, Pariah is still bouncing through time/space (and Hypertimelines?), witnessing disasters.
 He’s been shown once in the New 52, as a prisoner of the US government in Vibe # 1.

-For the record, Pariah is invulnerable to all harm (Superman was unable to hurt him in War of the Gods #2) and teleports across the multiverse with ease (but only when summoned to a disaster).
-If I were going to do a series about Pariah, I’d play it like Quantum Leap – Pariah visits a different universe each episode and tries to avoid whatever cataclysm threatens that reality.
+If I were going to do a series about Pariah, I’d play it like Quantum Leap – Pariah visits a different universe each episode and tries to prevent whatever cataclysm threatens that reality.